udexon/DUNIIX/DU001_Phoshell.md

 3. A (Mr. Anyone) downloads Udexon PBK, generates DUCT token.

 4. A uploads DUCT token to the Issues section on Udexon github repository.
+5. As DUNIIX is an ongoing project, additional modules need to be developed after DUCT tokens are generated and exchanged amongst various parties concerned.

 The following screenshots illustrate how a Donor Mr. Anyone may _make a cryptographically binding promise_ to donate USD 10 to Mr. Udexon, the owner of this GitHub account: